 3. Research methods in visual, material and museum anthropology

 This paper consists of two parts.
-Paper 3a is an outline proposal for the MSc dissertation research of no more than 2,500 words.
+Paper 3a is an outline proposal for the MSc dissertation.
 Paper 3b is a methods portfolio consisting of reports (including notes) on trials of three visual and material anthropological methods and/or ethnographic museological methods relevant to the research proposed in paper 3a.
-The word limit is 2,500 words.

 4. Fundamental concepts in visual, material, and museum anthropology